ruchi12345/ML_Regression-models/README.md

 It is a technique to fit a nonlinear equation by taking polynomial functions of independent variable.There are some relationships that a researcher will hypothesize is curvilinear.
 Clearly, such type of cases will include a polynomial term.

 ## Ridge Regression:

 Ridge regression is for reduce the complexity of model that is number of predictors.Removing predictors from the model can be seen as settings their coefficients to zero.
 Instead of forcing them to be exactly zero.

+## Lasso Regression:

+Lasso regression is as same as the ridge regression  both used for the reduce the complexity of model.The only difference instead of taking the square of the coefficients, magnitudes are taken into account. some of the features are completely neglected for the evaluation of output.
+So Lasso regression not only helps in reducing over-fitting but it can help us in feature selection.